 Copyright © Linguapress.
 Do not copy this document to any other website

 Copying permitted for personal study, or by teachers for use with their students.

 The Story of the Bicycle

 Read the article and say whether these statements are true or false:.

-Bicycles are very useful in the Third World.
+8. Bicycles are very useful in developing countries.

-Help develop this resource by contributing extra teaching
+Help develop this resource by contributing extra teaching materials or exercises.

 Republication on other websites or in print is not authorised